(keep reading to learn what happened)

 John Brown’s raid would later be immortalized in a Showtime series called The Good Lord Bird.

-It’s located right where the Potomac River and the Shenandoah River meet, which gives it a beautiful location.
+The hotel is located right where the Potomac River and the Shenandoah River meet, which gives it a beautiful location.

 It’s also right on the border of Maryland and not that far from Washington DC.